 Blind Cigar Review: Drew Estate | Undercrown Dogma

 “The last third starts with an ash to the lap as i am literally writing this.
 I notice a fissure form with the wrapper and binder, however the flavors remain on point.
 Body ramps up to medium full with flavors of dark woodsy notes, soy sauce, black pepper, cream and a musty sweetness.
-Even approaching the end, this cigar provides a great experience with the myriad of the aforementioned flavors, growing stronger in body. ” –John A. (Bostoneo)
+Even approaching the end, this provides a great experience with the myriad of the aforementioned flavors, growing stronger in body. ” –John A. (Bostoneo)

 Overall Impressions